Zoe Raffard

 Marta has taken courses over the years to provide instruction with the Handwriting Without Tears program, Brain Gym, Social Thinking curriculum, Therapeutic Listening, Astronaut Training Protocol, sensory diets, and Sarah Ward's executive functioning approach.
 She is an iLs trained practitioner and uses the CO-OP approach for children with DCD.
 Marta speaks Spanish fluently and knows basic sign language.
 Marta tries to help children develop ways to cope with sensory differences, learn self-regulation strategies, and acquire desired functional skills through evidence-based play-based interventions.
 She believes in empowering each and every client to be their best self while also appreciating their unique strengths and passions.

-Marta is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Occupational Therapists of British Columbia (COTBC).
+Marta is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Health Care Professionals of British Columbia (CHCPBC).
 She is on the Registered Autism Service Provider (RASP) list.

 Marta works Mondays, Tuesdays, and Wednesdays.
 Her caseload is currently full, she has a waitlist for in-person therapy.